Jonathan Sims, Assistant Professor

 Expenses may be higher or lower depending on student's meal preferences.

 Visa (if applicable)

-All students are asked to research the visa requirements for their nationality to travel to Chile before committing to the course.
+All students are asked to research the visa requirements for their nationality to travel to the Chile (including countries transited through) before committing to the course.